tModLoader/tModLoader/MigrationGuide_1.4.5.md

 * Localized mod display names, mod descriptions, and steam workshop descriptions are now supported.
 [More information](https://github.com/tModLoader/tModLoader/pull/5226).
   * Add `displayName.[languageCode] = LocalizedDisplayName` to `build.txt` to support other languages for the name of the mod.
   * Add `description_[languageCode].txt` and `description_workshop_[languageCode].txt` to support other languages for the in-game description and steam workshop description.
+* `(Mod|Global)BlockType.RandomUpdate` (Tiles and Walls) now have a `underground` parameter to more easily support underground or overground-only logic and better support the "Don't dig up" special world seed behaviors.